When is Killing Eve back on TV? When will it air in the UK? Who is in the cast?

 - Phoebe Waller Bridge’s Killing Eve renewed for series two before the first has even aired

-US viewers started watching the second series weekly from 7th April 2019 on BBC America and AMC at 8/7c – so the UK showing is likely to follow shortly afterwards.
-Because the BBC boxsets it, they have to wait for the US to air the series in full before they release all the episodes on BBC iPlayer.
+US viewers started watching the second series weekly from 7th April 2019 on BBC America and AMC, but the UK has had to wait a little longer for the show to return.

+However, the BBC has now confirmed that season two will be available to watch in full on BBC iPlayer this June.
+An exact date will be confirmed shortly.

+Season two will be released as a full series to download and stream via BBC iPlayer.
+BBC executive Charlotte Moore revealed during the launch for the second season that there had been more than 49 million download requests for the first run – more than any other programme.

-The new series also kicked off in New Zealand on 8th April at 9:35pm on TVNZ 2, and on 19th April at 8:32pm on ABC in Australia (when the first two episodes will be shown).
+The new series also kicked off in New Zealand on 8th April at 9:35pm on TVNZ 2, and on 19th April at 8:32pm on ABC in Australia.

 Filming has already taken place on the second series — with paparazzi pictures surfacing of Jodie Comer as Villanelle and Kim Bodnia, the actor who plays Villanelle’s former boss Konstantin.